sematext/docs/docs/logagent/output-filter-geoip.md

     - '/var/log/*/access_log'

 # Logagent parses web server logs out of the box ...
-# Output filter to perform geo IP lookups
+# Output filter to perform GeoIP lookups
 # for the field client_ip or remote_address
 outputFilter:
   geoip: